GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 • Librosa Library for audio analysis, feature extraction, and music information retrieval. (used from version v0.6.0-beta)

 • Tensorflow Platform developed by Google for building, training, and deploying machine learning and deep learning models.
+(Used only in versions before v0.7.0-beta)

 • scikit-learn Utilized for machine learning algorithms: